QuyAnhJJ/Software-Security-Project-/README.md

 Install from Pypi (Python 3.7-3.10):

 $ pip3 install mythril
-See the docs for more detailed instructions.
+See the https://mythril-classic.readthedocs.io/en/master/installation.html for more detailed instructions.

 Usage